oreqizer/oreqizer/content/the-math-of-fitness/index.md

 The absolute best way to improve _anaerobic capacity_ and overall _work capacity_ is via _AMRAP_ or _for-time_ metcons.
 This is because of the variety they bring.
+Metcons are essentially circuits designed for maximal power output.
+They're composed of three main elements:

+- Lift - moving external objects
+- Move - gymnastics
+- Work - monostructural intervals

 These have the greatest carryover to your work capacity, by far!
 :weight_lifting_woman: Be sure to build a solid base of strength, power and aerobic endurance first before you hop onto these.